bmoren/arcgen/README.md

 * It can read site metadata from a global file and have specific data for individual pages.
 * Allow partials (blocks of reusable interface components)

+### custom MCAD features!
+* copies local media to exact locations in the build process
+* `page` is available in your template to get access to the current page's front matter & a list of local media as absolute files.
+* generates a `pages` object, available in your template, containing all of the pages definitions across the entire site.
+The `pages` object has a few reserved keys you should not use in your front matter (they will be overwritten)
+    * `url` – the url to the page
+    * `media` – an array of absolute paths to the media files associate with this page
+    * `depth` – the depth of this page in the folder structure

 ## Getting started